XiyanFlowC/ffxi-balloon-translator-ashitav4/readme.md

 `/balloon translate use <configuration name>` - Select a configuration set to use.

 `/balloon translate use none` - Do not use a configuration set.
 Use Translate's built-in settings for the request.

-`/balloon translate use classic` - Use Google Translate.

 `/balloon translate list` - List all configuration sets and their configurations.